Has anyone ever told you:

 Ok, so what now?

-Fake it until you make it alternative
+Fake it till you make it alternative.

 Rather than focusing on increasing your value on the outside (opinions of others) focus on increasing your value on the inside – your opinion of you.